hollyouellette/Election_Analysis/README.md

 ## Overview of Election Audit

-Colorado Board of elections employee, Tom, required assisance in completing an election audit of the tabulated results for US congressional presinct in Colorado.
+Colorado Board of elections employee, Tom, required assistance in completing an election audit of the tabulated results for US congressional precinct in Colorado.
 From this audit, we were tasked to report the following:

  - The total number of votes cast.
  - The voter turnout for each county.